sqlitecloud/docs/src/pages/docs/commands/remove-allowed-ip.md

 ## Description

-The REMOVE ALLOWED IP command permanently remove the **ip_address** from the list of allowed IP.
-You can specify a ROLE and/or a USER to further restrict the filter.
+The REMOVE ALLOWED IP command permanently removes the **ip_address** from the list of allowed IPs.
+You can specify a ROLE and/or a USER to restrict the filter further.

 ## Return